 5. Pet accessories

 Another (very cute) side effect of the pandemic was an increase in pet adoptions.
 Newly remote workers everywhere replaced colleagues with furry companions to combat loneliness.
 2020 was therefore a big year for pet brands, and the trend should continue through 2021.
 Get into the booming pet industry by white labeling beds, toys, and accessories.
 This is a great option for pet service businesses that may wish to add branded products to their offering.

 🐶 Learn more: Sell Pet Products: Ideas for Your Own Pet Business

 Ceramic mugs emblazoned with memes, travel mugs engraved with your logo, or enamel camping mugs with custom artwork.
-There are several options for white labelling mugs.
+There are several options for white labeling mugs.
 And it’s a good time to get into the drinkware space—more people are making coffee and tea at home with the increase in remote work and rolling closures of physical cafés.

 Learn more 👉 For the Fans: How to Make and Sell Your Own Merch

 7. Essential oils

 Self-care products increased in demand in 2020, as spas and salons closed their doors.
 Essential oils, diffusers, and bath products made with essential oils can all be white labeled and sold online.
 Branded essential oils are a great way for wellness influencers to monetize a personal brand or make a foray into ecommerce.